ATMOS (festival): Hackathon

 ATMOS hosts at least one Hackathon, with the contest typically a day or more.
 It is a team event, with three or four programmers coming up with an idea and writing the rudimentary code for it.
 Hackathons test a programmer's ability to be creative and sustain concentration under pressure, making it a tough and enjoyable event to participate in.
 Prominent organizations like Microsoft and Firefox have organized Hackathons here previously.

 Partners

 ATMOS has consistently partnered with major firms over the years.
 ATMOS has also received patronage from the Government initiative Make in India.
-The fest has gained extensive coverage over the years from Media partners such as Times of India, Radio Mirchi, ETV, Sakshi, 6TV etc. ATMOS has associated with prominent organizations like Coca-Cola, Red Bull, Oracle Corporation, LG, Comedy Central, VH1 India State Bank of India, State Bank of Hyderabad, ACT Fibernet and FedEx.
-Automobile partners have included the likes of Hero MotoCorp, KTM, Honda among others.
+The fest has gained extensive coverage over the years from Media partners such as Times of India, Radio Mirchi, ETV, Sakshi, 6TV etc. ATMOS has associated with prominent organizations like Coca-Cola, Red Bull, Oracle Corporation, LG, Comedy Central, VH1 India State Bank of India, State Bank of Hyderabad, ACT Fibernet, and FedEx.
+Automobile partners have included the likes of Hero MotoCorp, KTM, and Honda, among others.